-Top 21 Financial Literacy Quotes for Students
+Top 24 Financial Literacy Quotes for Students

 Financial literacy conversations are happening everywhere right now, from high school classrooms to social media feeds to government policy discussions.
 With recent data showing that 43% of high school students have never been taught how to manage a bank account, the wisdom captured in memorable quotes about money matters more than ever.
-These aren’t just inspiring phrases to post on your wall.
+These are not just inspiring phrases to post on your wall.
 Financial literacy quotes distill complex money concepts into ideas you can actually remember and use when making decisions about your money.

 Top Financial Literacy Quotes from Thought Leaders